iambhagat92/calcuforme/PROJECT_STATUS.md

 ## 📊 Project Overview

-CalcuForMe is a comprehensive suite of free online calculators designed to help users with various calculations across different categories including financial, health, education, and everyday math.
+Calculate For Me is a comprehensive suite of free online calculators designed to help users with various calculations across different categories including financial, health, education, and everyday math.

 ### Target Audience
 - Business owners and finance professionals